TillF/WASA-SED/docs/index.md

 **17)** ```beta_fac_lu.dat```<br>
 (optional)
 ```
-specified correction factor for beta (rill/interrill ratio, used for the computation of L-factor, see Renard, 1997, pp.101
+#specified correction factor for beta (rill/interrill ratio, used for the computation of L-factor, see Renard, 1997, pp.101
-lu_id	beta_factor
+lu_id,	beta_factor
 12111	2
 21111	0.5
 …